Published by LT on 27 Oct 2008 at 03:53 am

 peitho

-There are far too many to list here.
-Heb 13:17 is the most relevant verse.
+There are far too many verses to list here.
+The following is the main relevant passage:

 Heb 13:17 Obey your leaders and submit to them, for they keep watch over your souls and will give an account for their work.
 Let them do this with joy and not with complaints, for this would be no advantage for you.